Shubhkiller/allprojects/README.md

 # allprojects
-These are all my projects
+These are all my projects.
 Author-Shubham Tripathi